TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 <img src="/images/meanwell-driver-with-led-boards-and-dim-wire.png">
 <BR CLEAR=”left” />

--<a href="https://www.google.com/search?q=ESP32+development+boards">ESP32</a> or <a href="https://www.google.com/search?q=ESP8266+development+boards">ESP8266</a> development board with <a href="https://www.google.com/search?q=spi+pins">SPI pins</a>
+-<a href="https://www.google.com/search?q=ESP32+development+boards">ESP32</a> or <a href="https://www.google.com/search?q=ESP8266+development+boards">ESP8266</a> development board.
 _This is the brain of our controller setup.
 It has built-in Wi-Fi and can easily connect to your Home Assistant server using the ESPHome plugin.
 And the best part?
-You can use a cheap option like the <a href="https://www.google.com/search?q=wemos+mini+d1">Wemos D1 Mini ESP8266</a> we will be using in this project._
+You can use a cheap option like the <a href="https://www.google.com/search?q=wemos+mini+d1">Wemos D1 Mini ESP8266</a> we will be using in this project.
+Most likely the ESP you buy will come with stacking pin headers but they wont be soldered on, and you can use the pin headers you purchased for this project instead.
+If female stacking headers are already soldered to your ESP, not to worry, you can simply use male dupont terminal for these connections instead, which should be included in your dupont crimp kit. _
 <img src="/images/esp8266%20wemos%20d1%20mini.jpg" height="150px">
 <BR CLEAR=”left” />